johntrogan/defender-docs/defender-endpoint/linux-install-manually.md

    ```

    > [!IMPORTANT]
-   > When the product starts for the first time, it downloads the latest antimalware definitions.
-This may take up to a few minutes depending on the network connectivity.
+   > When the product starts for the first time, it downloads the latest anti-malware definitions.
+This process may take up to a few minutes depending on the network connectivity.
 During this time the above command returns a value of `false`.
 You can check the status of the definition update using the following command:
    >
    > ```bash
    > mdatp health --field definitions_status